SuchitArtal/Intrusion_Detection_System/README.md

 - **File Path Errors**: Verify file paths for `test.pcap` and `whitelist.csv` match those specified in the script or provided on the command line.

-## License
-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.

-## Authors

-- Suchit Artal [suchit.shreshtait@gmail.com]

-This README provides comprehensive instructions on using your Zeek script, capturing DNS traffic, and utilizing the whitelist for beacon detection.
-Let me know if you need further customization or additional details!